 30-DAY PRICE MATCH GUARANTEE

 We owe our success to you, our members, and we know that price is a critical concern.
-We want you to feel confident that by choosing the American Lifeguard Association® you're getting the best training at the lowest prices.
-Even though we routinely monitor our competitors to assure that our prices are competitive, if you find a lower price after 30-days of your registration, on any training we offer within 50 miles of where you live, at your local park authority, community pool, school or university, we will match it.
+We want you to feel confident that by choosing the American Lifeguard Association.
+Even though we routinely monitor our competitors to assure that our prices are competitive, if you find a lower price after 30-days of your registration, on any training we offer within the county of where you live, at your local park authority, community pool, school or university, we will match it.

-To take advantage of our offer, simply email us at email@example.com anytime within 30-days of your initial registration.
+To take advantage of our offer, simply email us at firstname.lastname@example.org anytime within 30-days of your initial registration.
 Include the website, link, or advertisement where you found a better price.
-Once price and source are confirmed, the American Lifeguard Association will instantly refund the difference.
-This offer is in addition to our 30-day satisfaction money back guarantee.
+Once the lower price and source are confirmed, the American Lifeguard Association will instantly refund the difference.
+This offer is in addition to our 30-day satisfaction money-back guarantee.

 SKILLS COVERED IN THE PROGRAM